osososvos/TFB_PII_V1/README.md

 - Identify PII using named entity recognition (NER) with SpaCy and custom regular expressions.
 - Redact PII in the documents.
 - Save redacted documents.
+- Enhanced Visual Mode: Toggle an accessible mode for users with visual impairments, offering higher contrast and larger text.

 ## Requirements